xtaran/ratpoison-desktop/README.md

 and some ion successors ([tritium](http://sf.net/projects/tritium/) and [anion3](https://code.google.com/p/anion3/) the latter now being superseeded by [notion](http://notion.sourceforge.net/)).
-I eventually stuck with awesome, first the 2.x version from Debian 5.0 Lenny, now the 3.x version from Debian 6.0 Squeeze and later.
+I eventually stuck with awesome, first the 2.x version from Debian 5.0 Lenny, then the 3.x version from Debian 6.0 Squeeze and later.

-In general I liked the idea of using the — on Linux mostly unused — Windows key as window manager meta key.
-I even configured my ratpoison to use that in addition to the original `Ctrl-T` prefix.
+In general I liked the idea of using the—on Linux mostly unused—Windows key as window manager meta key.
+I even configured ratpoison to use that in addition to the original `Ctrl-T` prefix.

 ### Dropping Awesome in Favour of i3